 Here’s How To Get Solid Browser Security [Update 2017]

-Step-by-step instructions on how to tweak your browser’s security settings
+Step-by-step instructions on how to enjoy secure browsing

 Of all the threats out there, browser security is often forgotten.
 This is tragic because browsers are a favorite target for malicious hackers.
 They’re the main way you interact with the Internet.
 You Google things, you visit blogs, buy online, pay your bills or browse Facebook.